 Note that if you get the kit above, you are already getting the spring kit listed below.

-As durable as the titanium, but without the glamour of being to say that your bike contains titaniun.
+$275 High Performance Valve Springs with Chrome Moly Retainers - Good to .600" Valve Lift - not always available - As durable as the titanium, but without the glamour of being able to say that your bike contains titaniun.

 Some thoughts on Springs.